 All steam locomotives are fitted with stainless steel spark arresting grids in the smoke box and the ash pans located under the locomotive fireboxes are fitted with ash arresting screens which are required to be closed prior to the locomotives commencing operations during the declared Fire Danger period.

 These safety devices are checked for serviceability by maintenance staff prior to and during the Fire Danger Season.
 Locomotive crews are required to check the safety devices for serviceability and correct operation on a daily basis.

 On days of Total Fire Ban, diesel locomotives will normally be operated in place of steam locomotives.
-Services between Lakeside and Gembrook will be suspended on these days.
+At the discretion of PBR Management, services between Lakeside and Gembrook will be suspended on these days.